sigstore/fulcio/docs/how-certificate-issuing-works.md

 This document walks through the process of issuing a code signing certificate from start to finish.
-This is a great entry point to understanding how Fulcio works if you're interesting in contributing to the project or just want to learn more about whats happening under the hood.
+This is a great entry point to understanding how Fulcio works if you're interested in contributing to the project or just want to learn more about what's happening under the hood.

 ## 1 | Certificate Request Input